Computational Image-based Stroke Assessment for Evaluation of Cerebroprotectants with Longitudinal and Multi-site Preclinical MRI: Introduction

-Towards this goal, we developed a fully automated pipeline for image-based stroke assessment for SPAN that is designed for robust processing and continuous reporting of data from multiple time points after injury at multiple imaging centers working in conjunction to evaluate putative cerebroprotectants.
-Our work builds on previous computational imaging efforts with several notable differences.
-First, we focus on providing a robust end-to-end solution that includes a suite of metrics beyond just lesion volume, including measures of brain atrophy, ventricular volume, and indices of midline shift.
-Second, our approach was developed to robustly handle multi-site data, including steps for parameter harmonization and robust segmentation.
-Third, the scale of the data tested here is beyond any previous preclinical MRI study of ischemic stroke (N = 1,368).
-Lastly, we provide the validation of our approach with blinded and randomized human labeling of TTC tissue staining, as well an additional experiment validating against from human labeling of MRI sections.
-In the following sections, we describe the design, implementation, and optimization of our system, present basic outcomes from the analysis, and report the results of evaluation experiments.
+We build on this work to develop a fully automated pipeline for image-based stroke assessment for SPAN to provide robust processing and continuous reporting of data from multiple time points after injury at multiple imaging centers.
+We focus on three distinguishing contributions: first, providing a robust end-to-end solution including measures of lesion volume, brain atrophy, ventricular volume, midline shift, and data quality; second, robust handling of multi-site longitudinal data; third, a dataset larger than any previous preclinical stroke MRI study (N = 1,368).
+We validated our approach with blinded and randomized human labeling of TTC tissue staining and human labeling of MRI sections.